FirelyTeam/firely-docs/mappingengine/enginesetup/configuration.rst

 Configuring the Mapping Engine on Vonk
 ======================================

 To configure the mapping engine in your Vonk installation, follow the steps below.
-If you don't have a copy yet, `Get in touch <https://fire.ly/contact/>`_ with us if you're interested in purchasing it for your needs.
+If you don't have a copy yet, `get in touch <https://fire.ly/contact/>`_ with us if you're interested in purchasing it for your needs.

 Load the engine
 ~~~~~~~~~~~~~~~